Wasserstein Robust Performative Prediction via Lagrangian Relaxation: Main results

-for all $t \ge 0$. \item When the inner maximization is exact (i.e., $\epsilon=0$), the sequence $\theta_t$ converges linearly to the fixed point $\theta_{\rm s}$ with rate $\kappa_{\rm rm}$. \end{enumerate} \end{theorem} The proof of Theorem~\ref{theo:risk minimization} is provided in the Appendix. \begin{remark} Theorem~\ref{theo:risk minimization} demonstrates that the iterates $\theta_t$ converge faster if the function is smooth and strongly convex (smaller $L_{\theta\xi}^f$, larger $\gamma$) and the distribution map is insensitive (smaller $\varepsilon$).
-However, due to the approximation error $\epsilon$ in the maximization step, the sequence finally converges to a neighborhood of the stable point. \end{remark}
+for all $t \ge 0$. \item When the inner maximization is exact (i.e., $\epsilon=0$), the sequence $\theta_t$ converges linearly to the fixed point $\theta_s$ with rate $\kappa_{\rm rm}$. \end{enumerate} \end{theorem} The proof of Theorem~\ref{theo:risk minimization} is given in the Appendix. \begin{remark} Theorem~\ref{theo:risk minimization} demonstrates that the iterates $\theta_t$ converge faster if the function is smooth, strongly convex in $\theta$, and strongly concave in $\zeta$ (smaller $L_{\theta\theta}^\phi$, $L_{\theta\zeta}^\phi$ and $L_{\zeta\theta}^\phi$, larger $\gamma$ and $\mu$), and the distribution map is insensitive (smaller $\varepsilon$).
+Specifically, the distribution shift induced by the update of $\theta$ must be sufficiently small such that the algorithm can consistently contract toward the stable point.
+Moreover, due to the approximation error $\epsilon$, the sequence converges to a neighborhood of the stable point. \end{remark}